 For the PB4 pin, there is an internal pull-low resistor which is controlled by configuration option.
-For PB6 and PB7 which are internally used, there is also an always-enabled internal pull-low resistor.
+For PB6 and PB7, they are internally connected to the H-bridge driver's IN1 and IN2 which individually have an internal pull-low resistor.
 If their pull-low and pull-high functions are both enabled, additional power consumption will be required.